royalbhati/react-starter-lite/Readme.md

 ## What is this

-This is a base project that you can use to start your react apps but we have CRA?
+This is a base project that you can use to start your react project, but we already have CRA 😠 ?
-I know,this has a simple boilerplate as compared to CRA and lite.Enough to get your hands dirty
+I know but I dont like it 🤷‍♂,this has a simple boilerplate as compared to CRA and lite.
+Enough to get your hands dirty 🔥

 ## Issues